10 Tips To Get Started

 Ever since BIC designed their disposable pen we've been throwing away millions of plastic pens and markers.
 Most of them end up in landfill.
 Switch to refillable pens and markers.

-Above: go for a classic Fountain Pen like this one from Lamy
+Above: go for a classic Fountain Pen like this Lamy one

 9. Sharpen Up!